Absalom, Absalom!: Plot summary

 Thomas Sutpen arrives in Jefferson, Mississippi, with some slaves and a French architect who has been somehow forced into working for him.
 Sutpen obtains one hundred square miles of land from a local Native American tribe and immediately begins building a large plantation called Sutpen's Hundred, including an ostentatious mansion.
 All he needs to complete his plan is a wife to bear him a few children (particularly a son to be his heir), so he ingratiates himself with a local merchant and marries the man's daughter, Ellen Coldfield.
 Ellen bears Sutpen two children, a son named Henry and a daughter named Judith, both of whom are destined for tragedy.

 Henry goes to the University of Mississippi and meets fellow student Charles Bon, who is ten years his senior.
 Henry brings Charles home for Christmas, and Charles and Judith begin a quiet romance that leads to a presumed engagement.
 However, Thomas Sutpen realizes that Charles Bon is his son from an earlier marriage and moves to stop the proposed union.

 Sutpen had worked on a plantation in the French West Indies as overseer and, after subduing a slave uprising, was offered the hand of the plantation owner's daughter, Eulalia Bon.
-She bore him a son, Charles.
+They had a son, Charles.
 Sutpen did not know that Eulalia was of mixed race until after the marriage and birth of Charles, but when he discovered that he had been deceived, he renounced the marriage as void and left his wife and child (though leaving them his fortune as part of his own moral recompense).
 The reader also later learns of Sutpen's childhood, when young Thomas learned that society could base human worth on material worth.
 It is this episode that sets into motion Thomas' plan to start a dynasty.